Nice to meet you, I’m Sarahbeth. I’m so glad you’re here.

 We always learn to mend beautifully, because life always gives us a reason to need to.
 I call it “mending poetry” -and I write about it too.

 I’ve been in international magazines, sure, but once upon a time I was a kid helping bail hay in ridiculously hot humid southern heat, and shoveling horse shit out of our barn.
-Those skills are just as important as Vogue.
+Those skills are just as important as having been in Vogue.

 In 2026 I’ll have a public studio and teaching space for the first time in 15 years.
 I hope to see you there.